15 Ways to Get Funding for Your Small Business by Tommy Shek

 5. Get a small business credit card.

 A small business credit card can help you finance your business by giving you access to cash advances and other features.
 However, be sure to read the fine print carefully before signing up for one so you understand the fees and interest rates involved.
+Check your outstanding invoices.
+Zintego is the world’s simplest way to invoice customers.
+Save time, stay organized, and look professional.

 6. Apply for a Small Business Administration (SBA) loan.